 I’ve been meaning to make them ever since, but producing four cookbooks in quick succession has left me with less time for experimentation than I’d have liked.
 However, I’ve finally had time to have a play around and have come up with this recipe.
 It’s based on a Be Ro recipe which must be 30 years old at a guess, but I’ve adjusted the quantities and flavourings to make it even more delicious.
 I do hope you enjoy them, too.
 They’re ever so easy to make, and would be really fun to make with children, too.

-- Place the flour, sugar, salt and spices into a large mixing bowl and stir well to evenly distribute the flavourings amongst the flour.
-Add the butter and rub into the flour until the mixture resembles fine breadcrumbs.
+Place the flour, sugar, salt and spices into a large mixing bowl and stir well to evenly distribute the flavourings amongst the flour.
 Add the sultanas and stir again.

 Next, whisk the egg and milk together, and pour into the dry ingredients.
 Gently stir to form a stiff dough.